frozzare/mono-vagrant-vm/README.md

 # Milo Vagrant

-Vagrant scripts for quickly setting up a Linux/Mono environment, for testing/bugfixing Mono releated issues with Milo.
+Vagrant scripts for setting up a Linux/Mono environment, for testing/bugfixing Mono releated issues with Milo.